Habitat Homeowner & Repair Programs

 - Applicants must be qualified through the underwriting process to determine final eligibility

-- Critical Home Repair Projects may be subject to a deferred loan that will be secured with a recorded Deed of Trust.
-If you have a reverse mortgage or you live in a manufactured home built after 1976 that is not on property you own, you may be eligible for a grant in lieu of the deferred loan and a $100 program fee may apply.
+- Critical Home Repair Projects may be subject to a deferred loan (for cost of work) that will be secured with a recorded Deed of Trust.
+If you have a reverse mortgage or you live in a manufactured home built after 1976 that is not on property you own, you may be eligible for a grant in lieu of the deferred loan and a $100 program fee will apply.

-- Home Preservation projects are subject to a one-time $50 application fee.
+- Minor Home Repair projects are subject to a one-time $50 application fee.